mykhani/BeagleboneGreen-RoadTest/README.md

 ```

 ## Setting up the PRU
 There was a time when using PRU on the Beaglebone was very complex.
 Now thanks to the recent developments, it's a breeze.
-I managed to find out a great artcile on running the PRU on Beaglebone https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone/blog/2019/05/14/coding-for-the-beaglebone-pru-with-c-in-2019 and I was able to follow it and get PRU running well under 30 minutes.
-Since the link mentioned has all the information, I will just post my results.
+I managed to find out [a great artcile](https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone/blog/2019/05/14/coding-for-the-beaglebone-pru-with-c-in-2019) on running the PRU on Beaglebone and was able to follow it and get PRU running well under 30 minutes.
+Since the link mentioned has all the information, I will only write my results.

 ```bash
 debian@beaglebone:~$ # Place the compiled firmware in /lib/firmware